 Each section in this rather complex circuit introduced a potential point for plasma rupture and a catastrophic malfunction.
 In fact, as many as three early D7s were lost in this way, leading to an urgent recall of all other ships for emergency refit.
 Such problems would likely have been uncovered during extensive ground-based reactor tests during the standard developmental process.
 However, the unwise decision to expedite delivery of D7s led to these problems appearing only after ships had already entered service.
 After these teething problems were solved in the early 2250s, the rugged, workmanlike engineering typical of 3rd-generation Klingon reactors proved highly reliable, if not as elegant or advanced as Federation designs.

-The D7 cruiser became the symbol of Klingon military power in the latter half of the 23rd century.
-By far the Klingons' must rugged and long-lived design, the D7 was continuously in production from 2250 to 2269, when it began to be replaced by the K'T'INGA class, an upgraded version of the D7.
+The D7-class cruiser became the symbol of Klingon military power in the latter half of the 23rd century.
+By far the Klingons' most rugged and long-lived design, the D7 was continuously in production from 2250 to 2269, when it began to be replaced by the K't'inga-class cruiser, an upgraded version of the D7.
 In all, some 300 D7s were constructed.
 Some of these original D7s were in service as late as the 2340s.

 Constitution and D7

-However, we must remember that CONSTITUTION was not primarily or even predominantly a warship, so cannot be directly compared with the D7.
+However, we must remember that Constitution was not primarily or even predominantly a warship, so cannot be directly compared with the D7.
 Unlike the Klingon Imperial Fleet, Starfleet was both a military and scientific organization.
-Accordingly, CONSTITUTION-class ships carried extensive laboratories and research facilities to engage in a wide range of scholarly activities (including astronomy, planetary geology, exobiology, xenoethnography, archeology, history, and linguistics) that the Klingons almost completely ignored.
-Research and scientific specialists not directly involved in the operation of the ship's systems accounted for some 30% of a CONSTITUTION's crew.
-CONSTITUTION-class ships were able to cruise without support for approximately 5 years, whereas the D7's duration was little more than 1 year.
+Accordingly, Constitution-class ships carried extensive laboratories and research facilities to engage in a wide range of scholarly activities (including astronomy, planetary geology, exobiology, xenoethnography, archeology, history, and linguistics) that the Klingons almost completely ignored.
+Research and scientific specialists not directly involved in the operation of the ship's systems accounted for some 30% of a Constitution's crew.
+Constitution-class ships were able to cruise without support for approximately five years, whereas the D7's duration was little more than one year.
 Of course, these personnel and facilities increased the ship's dimensions and displacement and decreased acceleration and maneuverability at both warp and impulse.

 These differences would likely have affected the outcome of combat, but any competent captain would have compensated in some way for any disadvantage.
 Great commanders, such as Garth, April, and Decker of Starfleet and Kang, Koloth, and Kuri of the Klingon Imperial Fleet would regularly find ways to turn disadvantages to advantages through a combination of cunning, experience, and daring.
 Therefore, the question of which ship was superior remains unresolved.

-IKS T'KEK, a D7-class cruiser presented to the Federation by the Supreme Admiral (commander-in-chief) of the Klingon Imperial Fleet in 2293 to mark the signing of the Khitomer Accords, is now on display at the Starfleet Museum.
+IKS T'kek, a D7-class cruiser presented to the Federation by the Supreme Admiral (commander-in-chief) of the Klingon Imperial Fleet in 2293 to mark the signing of the Khitomer Accords, is on display at the Starfleet Museum.

 Standard displacement: 125,000 t